alamin5G/portfolio/README.md

 ### **Conclusion**

 The right shift (`>>`) and left shift (`<<`) operators are powerful tools for bit manipulation, offering efficient ways to perform division and multiplication by powers of 2.
 In Python, these operators are straightforward to use due to unbounded integers, but care must be taken with negative numbers and large shift amounts.
-The provided Python code demonstrates their behavior, and the PDF generation script allows you to create a formatted document for reference.
+The provided Python code demonstrates their behavior.

-eita k proper documentation akare pdf banai dao to